[?] Start Receiving This Blog Today By Simply Subscribing

 I would just laugh, and say "there is no such thing as an ugly tree; once decorated it will be beautiful."
 And it was.

-Personally, I love them, even with all of the things you have to deal with, like the sticky pine needles, the string and the nail in the wall to make them balanced and stay upright, and even the horrible christmas tree stand that NEVER EVER works properly.
+Personally, I love them, even with all of the things you have to deal with, like the sticky pine needles, the string and the nail in the wall to make them balanced and stay upright, and even the horrible christmas tree stand that NEVER EVER worked properly.

 The air sure has been blue around here at times.
 My husband and I do not work well together trying to make sure a tree is properly secured and standing straight.